All Wines are Available in Our Tasting Room and Online

 We really enjoy drier wines that have layers of complexity in their flavor and a nice, lingering finish, but we also appreciate that some people enjoy lighter, sweeter wines.
 For production, we’re working with the award-winning Michael Shaps of VA Wineworks; with his expertise and our vision, we have cultivated a lineup that is sure to please nearly every palate.

-Taste our available wines for $8, or taste the wines and also take home a souvenir wine glass for $10!
+Taste all available wines for $10; taste the wines and take home a souvenir wine glass for $12!

 Chardonnay 2017 – $26 – Silver 2019 Governor’s Cup